 Stay informed about the bicycling movement in California by reading this blog and subscribing to our monthly newsletter, the CalBike Report.
 Keep apprised of which bills we are supporting with our Legislative Watch page, which we update regularly.

-is CalBike recently spoke with two researchers who compared trends in pedestrian and bicycle fatalities among the US, the UK, Germany, and Denmark.
+CalBike recently spoke with two researchers who compared trends in pedestrian and bicycle fatalities among the US, the UK, Germany, and Denmark.
 We outlined their findings in a post about the alarming trend in US fatalities.
 Our far-ranging discussion didn’t stop with the data in their new study.
-The researchers had lessons to share […]
+The researchers had lessons to share based […]

 If you’re experiencing cabin fever right now, you’re not alone.
 While travel options are restricted by the pandemic, there’s one way to get away, experience California, and stay COVID-safe: bicycle tourism.
 California’s Central Valley and Sierras have great bike rides that will give you a welcome break from daily life.
 Visit bikevalleytosierra.com for more on […]